 Probably not.
 In the typical case, a corporation is not legally capable of conspiring with its own officers.
-The group is considered, for purposes of the antitrust laws, as a “single entity,” which is incapable of conspiring with itself.
-Of course, the situation is complicated if we aren’t talking about the typical corporate officers, but instead analyzing a case with a corporation and corporate agents (or perhaps in a rare case, even employees) that are acting for their own self-interest and not as a true agent of the corporation.
+The group is considered, for purposes of the antitrust laws, as a “single economic entity,” which is incapable of conspiring with itself.
+Of course, the situation is complicated if we aren’t talking about the typical corporate officers, but instead analyzing a case with a corporation and corporate agents (or in some cases, even employees) that are acting for their own self-interest and not as a true agent of the corporation.
 The question, often a complex one, will usually come down to whether there is sufficient separation of economic interests that the law can justify treating them as separate actors.

 A lot of tricky issues can arise when dealing with companies and their subsidiaries as well.
-In Copperweld Corp. v.
+In the classic case, Copperweld Corp. v.
 Independence Tube Corporation, for example, the United States Supreme Court held that the coordinated activities of a parent and its wholly-owned subsidiary are a single enterprise (incapable of conspiring) for purposes of Section 1 of the Sherman Act.